 Like most European opera houses, the DNT in Weimar has no particular dress code.
 As you can see from this photo of the lobby at intermission, some of the men are wearing suits and ties, some not.
 But nobody is wearing any sort of formal attire such as tuxedos or evening gowns, as you sometimes see in films that purport to show an evening at the opera.

-The DNT in Weimar was my 65th German opera house, out of the sixty-six I have been to so far.
+The DNT in Weimar was my 65th German opera house, out of the seventy-one I have been to so far.

 The bench by the bicycle stands in front of the stage entrance is labelled Schauplatz, which is sort of a pun in German.
 It literally means ‘look-place’ so on the bench it could be taken to mean a place to sit down and look around, but in the theater it also means the setting of a play or opera, i.e. the place where the story is supposed to be happening.